<h2″>UK Company Restoration

 UK Administrative Restoration

-Companies House will restore your UK company by administrative restoration if it was struck off the register and dissolved by the Registrar of Companies.
+Companies House will restore your UK company by administrative restoration if it was struck off and dissolved by the Registrar of Companies.
 The application must be made by a director or shareholder of the company, within 6 years of the strike off date.
-You cannot apply for administrative restoration if the directors voluntarily applied to strike the company off the register
+You cannot apply for administrative restoration if the directors voluntarily applied to strike the company off the register.

 The Registrar of Companies has the power to strike a company off the register if it defaults in its statutory duty to lodge the appropriate confirmation statements or accounts at Companies House on time.
 Although the Registrar will send various reminders, it is possible that a company may be struck off before the owners have the chance to recover assets in the company’s name or close bank accounts.
 This may happen for instance where a director has been absent for a prolonged period.